Inodoro Pereyra: Inodoro Pereyra

-He is a parody of Pampa´s stereotypical Argentinean gaucho, based on Martín Fierro, a famous gaucho.
+He is a parody of Pampa's stereotypical Argentine gaucho, based on Martín Fierro, a famous gaucho.
 He meditates in loneliness about life, accompanied by his dog Mendieta, and receives strangers in his home, to whom he gives peculiar advice.
-The humor of the comic is largely based around Inodoro’s language, with extensive use of wordplay and puns.
+The humor of the comic is largely based around Inodoro's language, with extensive use of wordplay and puns.

 Mendieta

 He is a small, friendly dog from an unknown race that has the ability to speak.
-He shares Inodoro´s adventures, participating in the reasoning and acting as Pereyra´s confident.
+He shares Inodoro's adventures, participating in the reasoning and acting as Pereyra's confident.
 In fact, Mendieta was the seventh male child of a family and was born on a full moon night; legend says that he should have been transformed into a werewolf, but he had bad luck and as that night there was a lunar eclipse, he instead became a dog with the power of speech.

 Eulogia Tapia

 In the first Inodoro Pereyra comic in 1972 she appears as the young bride of the gaucho.
-She was drawn as a very young and slim woman with beautiful facial features (even within the cartoonish aesthetics of the drawings).
+She was drawn as a young and slim woman with beautiful facial features (even within the cartoonish aesthetics of the drawings).
 She later started being drawn as an ugly fat lady since 1976, even increasing her weight by 25 kg in a single frame.
 She is home-loving, has a bad temper and is jealous to the point of getting angry like a beast when Inodoro is late.